lollipopman/coproc-blog-post/README.md

     [memoize](https://en.wikipedia.org/wiki/Memoization) the calls?
 What
     a fabulous idea!

-Of course memoization of `ip route` executions with big routing tables doesn't sound very fun, so instead let us try to use memoization to speed up a fancy emoji short code program written in Bash.
+Memoizing `ip route` executions against big routing tables doesn't sound too fun, so instead let us try to use memoization to speed up a fancy emoji short code program written in Bash.
 This program reads standard input and scans for emoji short codes, based on their text to speech description provided in Unicode's [Common Locale Data Repository](https://github.com/unicode-org/cldr-json), thus empowering you to make your commit messages more beautiful!